nginx/agent/hugo/content/configuration-overview.md

   2. Environment variables overwrite configuration file values.
   3. Config files are the lowest priority and config settings are superseded if either of the other options is used.

-- Open any required firewall ports or SELinux/AppArmor rules for the ports and IPs you want to use.
+- You must open any required firewall ports or add SELinux/AppArmor rules for the ports and IPs you want to use.

 {{</note>}}